Reconciling Pentecostals International

 Q: What can RPI do for me as a minister?

 A: Our fellowship offers a Ministers in Training Program for the beginning minister just answering the call of God upon their life or those with no education or experiential background.
 We also offer three areas of affiliation and Licensure: Associate License is for Pentecostal ministers that do not fully subscribe to our Statement of Faith and/or for those who are seeking to establish themselves as ministers.
 Candidates must be willing to further their education and understanding of apostolic truths as exemplified by the Book of Acts and Epistles.
 General License and Ordination are for those with established ministries who fully subscribe to our doctrinal statement and are willing to continue their educational process through reading and reporting on recommended books as well as growing experientially.
 RPI provides a spiritual covering, accountability, support, and fellowship.
 We encourage education, honor experience and expect ethical conduct.
 Furthermore, we open our pulpits to approved ministers who show a spirit of cooperation, accountability and are team players.
 However, each RPI pastor may use their own judgment to choose who speaks from their pulpits.

 Q: Who is currently leading the RPI?

 A: Our Chief Presiding Presbyter and President of the Board is Rev. Randy Duncan.
-The Board of Presbyters presently consists of Rev. Dan Wright and Rev. Lenny Johnson.
+The Board of Presbyters presently consists of Rev. Dan Wright and Rev. Daniel Parnell.

 Q: Can churches and ministries join the RPI?